 Jamstack Won't Replace WordPress

-WordPress is a 20 year old Content Management System (CMS) that powers 42.8% of the internet using Linux, Apache, MySQL, and PHP.
-In that time, a number of technological developments have been created in order to develop websites faster, while also being more performant.
+WordPress is a 20-year-old Content Management System (CMS) that powers 42.8% of the internet using Linux, Apache, MySQL, and PHP.
+In that time, several technological developments were created to develop more performant websites faster.
 Yet WordPress continues to dominate the internet.

 So why hasn’t Jamstack replaced WordPress yet?